pennsignals/predicttemplate/{{cookiecutter.name}}/readme.md

 The linters like pylint and flake8 that run during pre-commitand likely indicate real problems with the code.

 The tests that run with pytest that run during pre-commit indicate real problems with the code.

+## Git commit:

+    git commit -m 'Fixed all the things'

+Git commit runs pre-commit, but ONLY USING the files that are staged for commit.
+It will then unstash any modified files.

+This ensures that pre-commit and the tests run on the code that will be checked in.

 ## Rebuild the postgres container and remove the docker volume if the database schema is changed.